wearefrank/frank-gateway/README.md

 The OIDC client plugin enables the Frank!Gateway to a OIDC client that can authenticate with a external IDP and use the client_credentials flow to authenticate with a upstream.

 Detailed documentation on the OIDC client can be found here [here](deployment-examples/oidc-client/OIDC-client.md)

+#### Limit size
+blocks either requests and or responses if the payload or entire request or response is larger than a pre-configured threshold.